monsieur-delta/universum/README.md

 - objects "inside" ``Universum`` have a tendency to exist (see **[Tendency to Exist](#tendency-to-exist)**)

+- everything happens in meaning of having a characteristic of existence in relation to ``Universum``.
+No objects, including reality, "inside" ``Universum`` which has no this characterstic.

 ## Assumption of Researcher-Reality Relations

 ![Assumption of Researcher-Reality Relations image](assumption-of-researcher-reality-relations.png)